dominikmessner/angular-electron/README.md

 # Introduction

-Bootstrap and package your project with Angular 9 and Electron 8 (Typescript + SASS + Hot Reload) for creating Desktop applications.
+Bootstrap and package your project with Angular 9, Electron 8 (Typescript + SASS + Hot Reload) and Barista 7 for creating Desktop applications.

 Currently runs with:

 - Angular v9.1.4
 - Electron v8.2.5
 - Electron Builder v22.6.0
+- Barista 7.0

 With this sample, you can :